yagmurtomruk/DSA210TermProject/README.md

 I will personally collect all running performance data.
 The heart rate and pace data will be monitored during the running session using a Samsung Galaxy Watch.
-For perceived effort ratings and any additional observations such as fatigue, and shortness of breath, I will log manually.

 For air quality data, I will use the data from www.weather.com since it provides real-time AQI, PM2.5, NO₂, temperature, and humidity data.